hack4impact-calpoly/ecologistics-web-scraper/docs/getting-started.md

 - [NextAuth Documentation](https://next-auth.js.org/) - learn about authentication and authorization with NextAuth

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Learn More about AWS Chalice

+To learn more about AWS Chalice, take a look at the following resources:

+- [AWS Chalice Documentation](https://aws.github.io/chalice/main.html) - learn about Chalice features and API.